Bubblin-Superbooks/gulliver-s-travels-into-several-remote-nations-of-the-world/README.md

 Brought to you by web people and [Bubblin Superbooks](https://bubbl.in/about) - an online café of books.

-## MOBILE FIRST
+## TABLET FIRST

-First of its kind, this manuscript (repo) renders into a responsive `mobile-first` book.
-The manuscript was generated robotically using `nodejs` and `bookiza` and has been outputted into plain HTML, CSS and JavaScript i.e. native elements of web.
+First of its kind, this manuscript (repo) renders into a responsive `tablet-first` book.
+The manuscript has been generated programmatically using `nodejs` and `bookiza` and outputted as plain HTML, CSS and JavaScript i.e. building blocks of web.
 Live book (demo) is available on the url provided at the top.

-Read a timeless English classic on your favorite browser and share the work online with your friends, family, classmates or just about anyone.
-For FREE!
-In fact help us spread the word by sharing this project generously.
+Read a timeless classic on web and share it generously with your friends.
+It's FREE!
+In fact please help us spread the word by sharing this book in your network - especially among children.

 ## SUPPORT
-Best experienced on 9" iPad but works nearly everywhere - iPhones, Android phones & tablets, Kindle Fire, Desktops, TVs.
+Best experienced on 9" iPad but works (nearly) everywhere - iPhones, Android phones & tablets, Kindle Fire HD, desktops, TVs, laptops.
 See [details](https://bubbl.in/support) for more information.

 :point_right: Research suggests that books (both physical and electronic) are best experienced on 9" tablets.